On the Tate conjecture for divisors on varieties with $h^{2,0} = 1$ in positive characteristics: Surfaces with and

 Using that $\sfV$ over $\sfM_\IC$ has period dimension $18 > \dim B_\IC$, for a general point on $B_\IC$, the restriction of $\sfV$ is not isotrivial.
-Now let $b \in B'_k$ be a closed point and $\what{B}'_b$ be the formal completion of $B'$ at $b$.
+Now let $b \in B'_k$ be a closed point and $\what{B}'_b$ be the formal completion of $B'_W$ at $b$.
 Then the $K$-points given by any analytically dense subset of $\what{B}_b(W)$ are Zariski dense on $B_K$.
 By applying \ref{lem: countability trick} to the NL loci of $\sfV$, we can find a lifting $\wt{b} \in B'(W)$ such that $\sfM_{\wt{b}} \tensor \IC$ is admissible.
 Next, note that $\bsfM_{\wt{b}} = |\sO_{\IP_{\wt{b}}}(6)|$ over $W$.
 By \ref{prop: general type no gl sec}, $\fD_b \subseteq \bsfM_b$ is generically reduced.
-By considering the relative Grassmanian of lines on $\bsfM_{\wt{b}}$ and applying \ref{lem: FAP for curves}, one finds a line $L \iso \IP^1_W$ in $\bsfM_{\wt{b}}$ such that $L \cap \fD_{\wt{b}}$ is \'etale over $W$ and $(L - \fD_{\wt{b}})_\IC \subseteq \sfM_\IC$ is admissible.
-Hence we may take $C = L$. \end{proof}
+By considering the relative Grassmanian of lines on $\bsfM_{\wt{b}}$ and applying \ref{lem: FAP for curves}, one finds a line $L \iso \IP^1_W$ in $\bsfM_{\wt{b}}$ such that $L \cap \fD_{\wt{b}}$ is \'etale over $W$ and $(L - \fD_{\wt{b}} \cap L)_\IC \subseteq \sfM_\IC$ is admissible.
+Hence we may take $C = L - \fD_{\wt{b}} \cap L$. \end{proof}

 \paragraph{Acknowledgements} We wish to thank Jordan Ellenberg, Philip Engel, Shizhang Li, Yuchen Fu, Davesh Maulik, Martin Orr, Alex Petrov, Ananth Shankar, Mark Shusterman, Yunqing Tang, Lenny Taelman, Daichi Takeuchi, Kai Xu, Ruijie Yang for helpful conversations or email correspondences.
 A special thank goes to Dori Bejleri for generously helping us with lots of technical questions about elliptic surfaces.
+We also thank the anonymous reviewer for many helpful comments that improved the exposition of the paper.

 P.H.\ is partially supported by ERC Consolidator Grant 770936: NewtonStrat.
 X.Z.\ is partially supported by the Simons Collaborative Grant 636187, NSF grant DMS-2101789, and NSF FRG grant DMS-2052665.
 Z.Y. benefited from several extended research visits to discuss this work and is thankful to Shanghai Center of Mathematics, University of Amsterdam, and the Max Planck Institute for their hospitality.